shanroxalot/Lab-06/README.md

 1. Write a program in C to read the *Listings.csv* file.

-2. Declare a function, sortByHostName, that will sort the data based on hostname.
+2. Declare a function, sortByHostName, that should sort the data based on hostname.

-3. Declare a function, sortByPrice, that will sort the data based on price.
+3. Declare a function, sortByPrice, that should sort the data based on price.

 4. After sorting, sortByPrice and sortByHostName should write the sorted array to a file.